 During my 10 years of ownership, twice I hired a handyman to cut out the sheetrock, replace with new sheetrock, mud, sand, and then paint.
 In preparation for my sale, I also did some of my own patching and sanding work as well.
 Nevertheless, I still had to disclose the leaks in my disclosure package so they couldn’t use the lack of information to back out.

-Deflections are costly to fix because you’ve got to rip out the existing floor, correct the support columns, find a matching floor, and finish it to match the original flooring.
+Deflections may be costly to fix because you’ve got to rip out the existing floor, correct the support columns, find a matching floor, and finish it to match the original flooring.
 And if there are very uneven floors, foundation work might also be needed.

 There are some things that really don’t need a permit, such as remodeling a bathroom or changing windows.
 You can easily tell whether the work has been done right or wrong.
 But for major structural and electrical work, a permit is very much preferred.